wso2/cellery/docs/cellery-observability.md

 ![Request Path](images/observability/dependency-diagram-tarce.png)

 ## What's Next?
-- [Update](docs/cell-update.md) - update the running cell instance with the new version.
+- [Cell update and advanced deployments](cell-update-and-adv-deployment.md) - update a components of running cell instance using a new cell image and create advanced deployments.
 - [Scale up/down](docs/cell-scaling.md) - scalability of running cell instances with zero scaling and horizontal autoscaler.